MicrosoftDocs/dynamics365smb-docs/business-central/projects-analytics-overview.md

 # Project analytics

-Businesses capture lots of data during daily activities that supports business intelligence (BI) for project managers such as
+Businesses capture lots of data during daily activities that supports business intelligence (BI) for project managers, such as:

-- costing performance for projects
+- Cost performance for projects
-- completion rates for projects
+- Completion rates for projects
-- financial data for projects.
+- Financial data for projects

 [!INCLUDE[prod_short](includes/prod_short.md)] provides features to help you gather, analyze, and share your organization's project data: